Archive resale

 the test

 We conducted moderated usability sessions with 23 lululemon guests using a real item they were considering trading in.
-Participants completed the full mail-in flow while thinking aloud, allowing us to identify trust, motivation, and comprehension gaps.
+Participants completed the full mail-in flow while thinking aloud, allowing us to identify gaps in trust, motivation, and comprehension.

 The findings